BinaryIgor/blog/posts/bitcoin-core-code.md

 We right now have locally produced binaries of the Bitcoin Core dependencies.
 Let's then use them to build the codebase; from the root dir, run:
 ```
-# no wallet (requires GUI); change toolchain file to your specific path
+# no wallet and no GUI; change toolchain file to your specific path
 cmake -B build \
   -DCMAKE_TOOLCHAIN_FILE=depends/x86_64-pc-linux-gnu/toolchain.cmake \
   -DENABLE_WALLET=OFF